WestonWhiteUCD/qb-churn-mlops/README.md

 A production ML system that extends the [QB Customer Intelligence](https://github.com/WestonWhiteUCD/qb-customer-intelligence) project from a research notebook into a fully deployed inference service.

 The original project built and evaluated a churn prediction model.
-This project ships it — replacing SQLite with Snowflake, wrapping the model in a REST API, containerizing with Docker, deploying to AWS EC2, and adding CI and monitoring.
+This project ships it; replacing SQLite with Snowflake, wrapping the model in a REST API, containerizing with Docker, deploying to AWS EC2, and adding CI and monitoring.

 ---